matter-labs/zinc/zrust-book/src/02-basic-concepts/02-standard-library.md

 ## Built-in functions

-Built-in functions closely resemble `macro_rules` found in Rust, but you do not have to declare them, since the compiler already knows all the built-in function signatures.
+Built-in functions closely resemble `macro_rules` found in Rust, but you do not have to declare them since the compiler already knows all the built-in function signatures.

 Among these functions are:
-- helper ones: `dbg`, `assert` etc.
+- helper ones: `dbg`, `assert`, etc.
-- hashing ones: `sha256`, `pedersen`, `rescue` etc.
+- hashing ones: `sha256`, `pedersen`, `rescue`, etc.

-The exhaustive list of function signatures is provided in the appendix D.
+The exhaustive list of function signatures is provided in the **Appendix D**.

 To call such a function, use the Rust macro syntax, as in the following example: